Kaagapujandar: Legends about Kaagapujandar

 Sri Kaagapujandar, according to legend, has seen many destructions of the universe(pralaya) and recreation of new one as a crow, hence the name Kaga.
 Kagam in Tamil means crow.
 Sri Kaagapujandar is the master in the art of Immortality.
-He is the one who gives diksha (initiation) to Shiva in every era.
-Sri Kaagapujandar gave upadhesa (instruction) to Sri Vashistar, guru of Sri Rama.
+He is the one who obtains diksha (initiation) from Almighty Lord Shiva in every era.
+Sri Kaagapujandar gave upadhesa (instruction) to Sri Vashistar, guru of Sri Rama as mentioned in Yoga Vasistha.

 Siddhar Sri Roma rishi is said to be son of Sri Kaagapujandar.